Vitamin E and Selenium: Antioxidants for Raw-Fed Dogs

 People Also Ask About Vitamin E and Selenium in Raw Diets

-Is wheat germ oil the best whole-food source of Vitamin E for raw-fed dogs?
+Is wheat germ oil a high-vitamin E option for raw-fed dogs?

 What is lipid peroxidation and why does it matter in a raw diet specifically?